 Advances in technology, standardized protocols, real-time integration, enhanced communications, and ongoing training for officers will shape the future of DRS.
 Collaboration between cricket boards and technology providers plays a key role in developing customized solutions that improve cricket decision-making across different formats and levels of the game.
 The ultimate goal of DRS is to balance technology and human decision-making, respecting the authority and expertise of field officials while ensuring that the system contributes to fair and accurate results.
 As cricket evolves, so does DRS, likely to adapt to the needs and challenges of the game and retain its role in enhancing the integrity and enjoyment of the game of cricket.

-Q: How does the DRS full form work in cricket?
+Q: What is the full form of DRS in project?